jouvetg/igm/doc/anim3d_from_ncdf_ex.md

 netcdf file over time.
 It only implements the 'final' function, the rest ('init', 'update') doing nothing.

-# I/O:

-Takes  : ncdf file ex.nc of transient 2d gridded data Return : interactive 3D plot.
+The module takes ncdf file ex.nc of transient 2d gridded data and return interactive 3D plot.

 # Parameters: